 - a.
 Not an Academic Grievance: If the Academic Unit Representative determines that the matter is not an Academic Grievance, the Academic Unit Representative will discuss the complaint with the student and/or the faculty member and must advise the College Dean of the complaint and the recommended resolution if any.
-The College Dean will then implement one or more of the following: - 1) Implement the recommendation of the Academic Unit Representative (which can include dismissal). - 2) Reject the classification of the matter as a Complaint and move the matter forward as an academic grievance. - Make referrals to appropriate Human Resources or employee supervisor/office for intervention and/or to appropriate USF Equal Opportunity offices.. - b.
+The College Dean will then implement one or more of the following: - 1) Implement the recommendation of the Academic Unit Representative (which can include dismissal). - 2) Reject the classification of the matter as a Complaint and move the matter forward as an academic grievance. - 3) Make referrals to appropriate Human Resources or employee supervisor/office for intervention and/or to appropriate USF offices (such as Diversity, Equity, and Inclusion (DEI) or Equal Opportunity (EC). - b.
 Academic Grievance: If the Academic Unit Director or the Dean determines the matter is an Academic Grievance, the process below shall begin within 15 days of the TAD.